Skip to content

 \[f_{\boldsymbol{\theta}}: \{(\boldsymbol{I}^{v}_{lr}, \boldsymbol{K}^{v})\}_{v=1}^{V} \mapsto \mathcal{G}^{\text{HR}}\]

-where each 3D Gaussian primitive is parameterized as \((\boldsymbol{\mu}, \alpha, \boldsymbol{r}, \boldsymbol{s}, \boldsymbol{c})\), corresponding to center position, opacity, quaternion rotation, scale, and spherical harmonic coefficients, respectively.
+where each 3D Gaussian primitive is parameterized by \((\boldsymbol{\mu}, \alpha, \boldsymbol{r}, \boldsymbol{s}, \boldsymbol{c})\), representing center position, opacity, quaternion rotation, scale, and spherical harmonic coefficients.

 \[\boldsymbol{\mu}_{j,k} = \boldsymbol{\mu}_j + \beta \, R_j \, \boldsymbol{e}_k \odot \boldsymbol{s}_j, \quad k=1,\dots,6\]